 My qualifications include a degree (“Licenciatura”) in Modern Portuguese Language and Literature at the New University of Lisbon, Portugal; and a Masters degree (“Diploma de Estudios Avanzados”) in Portuguese and Galician Philology and Cultural Identity, with a specialization in Portuguese and Galician Literature and Visual Arts, at the University of Vigo.

 I have also written a monograph on the Portuguese poet Adília Lopes, entitled Poesia XXI: Adília Lopes, which was published in 2016 by the academic press Imprensa da Universidade de Coimbra.
-I have published widely on Portuguese and Galician literature, and I have also produced research on the topic of Literature in Language Learning.
+I have published on Portuguese and Galician literature, and I have also produced research on the topic of Literature in Language Learning.